-What are Pile Driving Hammers?
+What Are Pile Driving Hammers?

-Pile driving hammers are tools that are used in demolition and construction.
+Pile driving hammers are tools used in demolition and construction.
 As the name of the tool implies, it used to forcefully drive a pile into the earth.
 These used to be powered by diesel fuel or air, but now there are many types of hydraulic pile driver hammers on the market.

 The types of hammers available include diesel hammers, drop hammers, single and double-acting steam or compressed air hammers and vibratory pile drivers.
 Regardless of which type of hammer is being used, the tools perform in the same manner.
 A heavy weight is placed in the pile to be driven.
 The weight is then raised using air, steam or diesel power.
 When the weight reaches the highest point, it is released.
 The weight then smashes into the pile below, driving it into the ground.

-Sheet Pile vs Normal Pile in Construction
+Sheet Pile vs. Normal Pile in Construction

 The different types of pile drivers are used based on the conditions of the ground and what material is being driven.
 Hydraulic pile drivers are the most efficient.
 They work well when driving concrete, steel and timber.
 A hydraulic press-in is especially useful is there is a concern for vibration.
 These machines use rams to press the pile into the ground instead of smashing it from above.
 Vibratory pile drivers are used if there is a desire to lessen the noise.
 This can be useful if the construction site is located in a residential area.
 Often times, there is not enough room to use a conventional hammer in these areas.
 The vibratory pile driver does not need height space because it is inserted directly into the ground instead of using weights from above.